prat1kbhujbal/prat1kbhujbal/README.md

 ## 🧐 About Me:
 - 🎓 &nbsp; Pursuing a Master's degree in Robotics Engineering.
-- 🤖 &nbsp; Interest in Path planning, Computer vision, State Estimation, and Motion Control.
+- 🤖 &nbsp; Interest in Path planning, Deep Learning, Computer vision, State Estimation, and Motion Control.
 - 🤝 &nbsp; Open to collaborate.

 ## 🛠 Languages and Tools: